-First, if you are unsure of the severity of the injury then you must see a doctor.
+First, if you are unsure of the severity of the injury then you must see a doctor and here are the ways to get rid of the fear of the doctor visits in order to tell our medical condition clearly so that the right treatment will be administered.
 It is always better to be informed about the source of your distress then to simply just hope to gut through it.
 Second, whatever the doctor says….LISTEN.
 If he tells you to take 2 weeks off to let something heal.
 Do it.
 But what about after 2 weeks?
 What if you still don’t feel like you can handle hard training even after you’ve taken some time off?
 Here are some strategies that might help you stay connected with BJJ during these troubling times.
 You can talk to a legal expert to get involved or click here to go to an online website and get a lawyer.

 One tip is to simply skip the sparring.
 This may sound obvious but I have seen many grapplers continue to train, and train hard, regardless of the fact that they have an injury.
 This will only serve to make the injury worse.
 If you feel like you can train but only if it is highly controlled, then stick to drilling.
 There is nothing wrong with working through some movements in a slow and controlled fashion in order to stay on the mats.
 In truth, the additional repetitions of a technique, setup, or movement will only help to improve your game.
 Also, make sure to choose movements that allow you to favor the injured area.
 For example, if you have an ankle injury then it may be time to invest in some closed guard drills and time to skip the takedown drills.
 For first aid training and to know what needs to be done in such situations you can click here to learn more.